Mutation Mutation Layer (--mutation)

 - JavaScript-driven Mutations

-- Mutations vs. Contexts: Usage Comparison
+- Mutations vs. Contexts: Conceptual Comparison

-- Mutation Implementation Best Practices
+- CSS Implementation

 is a concept that allows for dynamic, block-specific modifications.
 Inspired by command-line flags, mutations offer a concise way to create block variants without the verbosity often associated with traditional modifier classes.

-Definition and Purpose
+Definition

 <!-- Featured product card content -->